 Meat consumers are increasingly demanding that animals should be reared, handled, transported and slaughtered using humane practices.
 Therefore, the production of good quality and hygienic meat for consumers is the primary concern of abattoir.
-Suman Talukder explains here various factors to be considered in an abattoir for maintenance of the hygienic production chain.
+Suman Talukder explains here various factors to be considered in a modern abattoir for hygienic meat production chain.

 Proper layout of an abattoir for better production